nanocad-lab/JIT-RFTS/README.md

 ./ti-sdk-am335x-evm-07.00.00.00-Linux-x86-Install.bin
 </pre>
 * Follow the GUI to install the SDK
-* Follow the documentation to setup your BeagleBone Black (boot option, TFTP etc.)
+* Follow the documentation to setup your BeagleBone Black (boot option, TFTP, cross-compilation etc.)

 ### Import JIT-RFTS kernel extensions